newsocialsandra/psb_hangman/README.md

 # psb_hangman
-Your classic hangman game, in a new, fresh Pet Shop Boys-themed edition
+Your classic hangman game, in a new & fresh Pet Shop Boys-themed edition.